BRITISH COLUMBIA ARTISTS

 Patrick MacKie was born in Vernon.
 He served with the Royal Canadian Navy in World War Two in the North Atlantic.
 After the war he studied at UBC, the Ontario College of Art, and the Sorbonne in Paris.
 He was a watercolourist, his early teacher was Jessie Topham Brown.

 He exhibited work at the Vancouver Art Gallery in the 1938 through 1941 B.C.
-Artists exhibitions, including the 1939 8th Annual.
+Artists exhibitions.
 He was living in Vernon.

 Mackie retired after teaching French in Vernon for 25 years.
 He died in Vernon in 1999.